Finance Ph.D. Track

 Each course is four credits unless noted.
 Course details are available by clicking each course link.
 At least 11 credits are required.

-To satisfy the minor requirement, students must enroll in the following courses outside the School of Business Administration that support their Ph.D. track and area of interest.
+To satisfy the minor requirement, students must enroll in the following courses outside the Mike Ilitch School of Business that support their Ph.D. track and area of interest.

 The Ph.D. program requires the submission and defense of a dissertation, based on the student’s original research.

-All coursework must be completed in accordance with the regulations of the Graduate School and the business school.
+All coursework must be completed in accordance with the regulations of the Graduate School and the Mike Ilitch School of Business.

 Students enroll on a full-time basis and must complete the program within seven years of admission.